All Episodes

 I don't care.

-They're tied Newt Newt and uh and Romney are tied.
+Newt and Romney are tied.

 I'll get the number here in just a second.

-In the meantime, uh photographers, editors, and other staffers in Atlanta, New York, Washington, Los Angeles, Miami, CNN are being let go.
+In the meantime, photographers, editors, and other staffers in Atlanta, New York, Washington, Los Angeles, Miami, CNN are being let go.

-I should mention this.
+Oh, I should mention this.

 You know, in the first hour, I mentioned that I saw Scott Pelley with the tete at Newt when Newt schooled him on this whole notion of swearing out warrants to kill American citizens.

-He he thought that he outsmarted Newt.
+He thought that he outsmarted Newt.

 Newt totally skunked him, but he didn't know it.

-And at one point during the exchange, I described Pelley as having this grotesque smug, know-it-all expression on his face.
+And at one point during the exchange, I described Pelley as having this grotesque, smug, know-it-all expression on his face.

 And he did, but it's not what I remembered it to be.